NicholasStambaugh/michigan-dev-jobboard/README.md

   # What is a reverse job board?
-  It's a hub where developers in Michigan or looking to work in Michigan post profiles, and companies use their own vetting when reaching out.
+  It's a community where tech talent in Michigan or those looking to work in Michigan can post profiles that highlight their skills, and companies use their own vetting when reaching out.

   # Stack
   #### Frontend